sinamics/uavcast/README.md

 ### :computer: Open the repo with Visual Studio Code

 Upon opening, you should be prompted to open the project in a **remote container**.
-This will build a container on top of the base uavcast container with all the development dependencies installed.
+This will build a container on top of the base uavcast-community container with all the development dependencies installed.
 This ensures everyone uses a consistent development environment without the need to install any dependencies on your host machine.

 If vscode does not start the remote container automatically, use hotkeys: <kbd>Ctrl</kbd> + <kbd>shift</kbd> + <kbd>p</kbd> and select <kbd>Remote-Container: Rebuild and Reopen container</kbd>